Reporting#

 Overview#

-CloudAI has two reporting levels: per-test (per each case in a test scenario) and per-scenario (per each test scenario).
-All reports are generated after the test scenario is completed as part of main CloudAI process.
-For Slurm this means that login node is used to generate reports.
+All reports are generated after the test scenario is completed as part of the main CloudAI process.
+For Slurm this means that the login node is used to generate reports.

-Notes and general flow#
+Notes and General Flow#

 1. All reports should be registered via Registry() (.add_report() or .add_scenario_report()).